 Here’s what to expect:

-- Non-Clinical CEUs: Non-clinical healthcare-related courses from familiar online CEU providers (MedBridge, PhysicalTherapy.com, etc.).
+- Non-Clinical CEUs: Non-clinical healthcare-related courses from familiar online CEU providers (MedBridge, ContinuEd, etc.).

-- Career & Job-Searching Courses: Courses that help you learn about and land non-clinical healthcare jobs.
+- Career Courses: Courses that help you learn about and land non-clinical healthcare jobs.
 These may or may not offer CEUs.

-Whether you’re looking for general guidance on how to leave patient care but stay in healthcare, in search of specific training in a niche type of non-clinical role, or simply want some resume fodder as you forge a completely new path—my goal is to cover all your options in this article.
+Whether you’re looking for general guidance on leaving patient care, searching for specific training in a niche non-clinical role, or simply want some resume fodder as you forge a completely new path—my goal is to cover your options in this article.

 Please note that this article contains affiliate links.
 If you enroll for courses through these links, I will earn a small commission at no cost to you, which helps with operating costs of TNCPT.
 I only recommend products and services that I truly believe will help you in your non-clinical journey.
 Thank you for your support!